-- Underneath the brown earthy outer bark of the yellow dock is a strikingly bright yellow root- hence the name yellow dock.
-That’s a great way to ID!
+- Underneath the brown earthy outer bark of the yellow dock is a strikingly bright yellow root—hence the name yellow dock.

 - These roots are often thin and come in more of a root ball, so make sure to give yourself plenty of space to dig them up so as to get the whole root.

-- Flowers, leaves, buds and root can all be used and harvested!
+- Flowers, leaves, unopened buds and root can all be used and harvested!

 - Harvest it at the end of the second year as to prevent getting very woody and thick roots.

-- Has a large taproot that can be a foot long–use those tools!
+- This plant has a large taproot that can be a foot long, so use those tools!

-- Easy to grow, potent medicinal and the bees love it as well!
+- Easy to grow, potent medicinal and the bees love the flower in late summer / early fall!